GoogleCloudPlatform/datashare-toolkit/frontend/user-guide/MARKETPLACE_INTEGRATION.md

 <img src="./assets/features_and_pricing.png" alt="Marketplace Features and Pricing" height="150"/>

-This is similiar to the view that your potential customers will see when they're shopping the GCP Marketplace and are viewing your solution.
+This is similar to the view that your potential customers will see when they're shopping Google Cloud Marketplace and are viewing your solution.